Ro-Ware/IdentityValidator/README.md

 IdentityValidator checks if your executor is faking printidentity or not.

 # Checks
-- printidentitynotcclosure
+- printidentitycclosure
-    - Printidentity is not a cclosure
+    - Checks if printidentity is a cclosure
 - getthreadidentitynotequal
     - getthreadidentity is not equal to printidentity level
 - invalididentity